PubInv/Ox/README.md

 Field hospital settings may be urban or rural.
 Environments such as high temperatures, high humidity and fine dust particles create engineering challenges.

 Infrastructure and logistics create additional challenges.
 This is raised the requirement to design a device that can be manufactured locally, along with sufficient documentation to present to local regulatory authorities.
-Medical device standards must be met and this project aims to meet FDA requirements.
+Medical device standards must be met and this project aims to meet regulatory requirements.

 ## Project Structure